mdrakiburrahman/openshift-vsphere-install/README.md

 `Administrator` - read-write:
 ![Result](_images/15.png)

-> Also, note that `boor` cannot read Secrets - which is good.
+> Also, note that `boor` cannot read Secrets, or create a terminal session.
+It can however, read pod logs everywhere - which is exactly what we want.

 ---